Revel (brand): Beginning

 François Revel, the founder of Revel, arrived in Lyon, France, around 1830.
 In Lyon, François Revel joined his brother Pierre at Poncet Frères, a manufacturer of umbrellas, as an apprentice making high quality umbrellas from silk fabrics.
 Following the shutdown of Poncet Frères, François Revel founded his own company on 2 October 1851.

-François Revel’s first silk umbrellas manufacturing workshop was located in Lyon, benefiting from the strong regional silk expertise.
+François Revel’s first silk umbrella manufacturing workshop was located in Lyon, benefiting from the strong regional silk expertise.
 In 1860, François Revel was joined by his son, Aimé Revel (who was only 16 years old at the time) who often visited customers all over Europe.
 In 1880, Aimé Revel created the Veritas brand (with a red triangle) and in 1900 he established the brand Parapluie Revel for French market.

 International expansion

-The second half of the 19th century saw Revel grew internationally with the company entering the Brazilian and South-East Asia markets.
+The second half of the 19th century saw Revel grow internationally with the company entering the Brazilian and South-East Asia markets.

-The international expansion of Revel started with Pierre Revel in Brazil in 1851.
+The international expansion of Revel had started with Pierre Revel in Brazil in 1851.
 Pierre had moved to Rio de Janeiro a few years prior and was already in the business of importing other French branded parasols and umbrellas into Brazil.
 In March 1850, Pierre was joined by his two brothers Henri, 19 years old, and Joseph, 32 years old, who sailed on the "Goelette La Fanny" for Rio de Janeiro.
 Accordingly, it made sense for Revel to enter the Brazilian market given the fact that the Revel brothers were already present in Brazil and had a good knowledge of the local umbrella market.